 - 10 Personal Injury Lawyers: Our Practice Areas

 Having the right personal injury lawyer helping you can make all the difference in getting your life back on track after a serious accident.
-If you select Morris, King & Hodge, you will have the skill and experience of an Alabama law firm that other lawyers and legal publications have recognized for exceptional legal representation.
+If you select Morris, King & Hodge, P.C., you will have the skill and experience of an Alabama law firm that other lawyers and legal publications have recognized for exceptional legal representation.
 Our track record of success speaks for itself.

 Personal injury cases frequently stem from car accidents and truck accidents that cause serious injuries as a result of a driver’s carelessness or disregard for safety.
 The person who sustains the serious injuries may have a legal right to seek compensation from the at-fault driver and recover their insurance company.
 In some cases, a wrongful death case can be brought when a third party’s negligence results in the death of a family member.